Kiplinger

-Kiplinger (/ˈkɪplɪŋər/ KIP-ling-ər) is an American publisher of business forecasts and personal finance advice which is a subsidiary of Future plc.
+Kiplinger (/ˈkɪplɪŋər/ KIP-ling-ər) is an American publisher of business forecasts and personal finance advice that is a subsidiary of Future plc.

 Kiplinger Washington Editors, Inc., was a closely held company managed for more than nine decades by three generations of the Kiplinger family, until its sale in February 2019 to Dennis Publishing, a U.K.-based media company.

-In 2021, Future plc acquired Dennis Publishing and with it including Kiplinger.
+In 2021, Future plc acquired Dennis Publishing and with it Kiplinger.

 History

 W. M. Kiplinger (1891–1967), a former AP economics reporter, founded the eponymous Washington, D.C. company in 1920.
 With his son Austin H. Kiplinger (1918–2015) he co-founded Kiplinger's Personal Finance Magazine in 1947.
 Grandson Knight A. Kiplinger continued the dynasty until the 2019 sale to Dennis Publishing.

+In 2015, the company's former headquarters in D.C., the Editors Building, was listed on the National Register of Historic Places.

 Products

-Its best-known publications are The Kiplinger Letter, a weekly business and economic forecasting periodical for people in management, and the monthly Kiplinger's Personal Finance magazine.
+Its best-known publications are The Kiplinger Letter, a weekly business and economic forecasting periodical for people in management, and the monthly Kiplinger Personal Finance magazine.

 Kiplinger also provides custom publishing services to a variety of companies and associations.